 Co-Founder & Director of Projects

-George has 25 years experience working across the environmental spectrum – from community level protest groups to senior positions in Greenpeace and the Rainforest Foundation to consultancy work for governments and businesses.
-He is an expert advisor to the Welsh Government on public communications.
-George writes widely on climate change issues including articles for The New Statesman, The Guardian, New Scientist and The Ecologist and is the creator of the blogsite www.climatedenial.org which examines our psychological responses to climate change.
-George has written two books: Carbon Detox (Hamlyn Gaia, 2010) which addresses personal behaviour, and Don’t Even Think About It: Why Our Brains Are Wired To Ignore Climate Change (Bloomsbury US, 2014) ,written for a general public audience on the psychology of climate change.
+George has 25 years experience working across the environmental spectrum – from local community groups to senior positions in Greenpeace and the Rainforest Foundation to consultancy work for governments and businesses.
+George writes widely on climate change issues including articles for The New Statesman, The Guardian, New Scientist and The Ecologist.
+He has written two books: Carbon Detox (Hamlyn Gaia, 2010) which addresses personal behaviour, and Don’t Even Think About It: Why Our Brains Are Wired To Ignore Climate Change (Bloomsbury US, 2014) ,written for a general public audience on the psychology of climate change.

 Jamie is motivated by the importance of enabling climate change to be something everyone cares about rather than backs away from.
 He sees deep and effective public engagement as being fundamental to addressing climate change.
 He has extensive experience working with academics, government departments, international bodies, NGOs, businesses and community groups.
 Having been an advocate and educator for many years, Jamie understands that traditional climate messages tend to turn people off rather than engage them but that practical interventions based on social research is pivotal to reversing this trend.